yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/migration-steps.md

 * YugabyteDB schema has slight differences from that of PostgreSQL, apply these changes to the schema from the previous step.
 * If the data set being imported is large, do not enable constraints and triggers if possible.
 These can be enabled at a later point.

-The set of modifications to a PostgreSQL schema in order to get it to run on YugabyteDB is outlined in the section on migrating your schema from PostgreSQL to YugabyteDB.
+The set of modifications to a PostgreSQL schema needed to get it to run on YugabyteDB is outlined in the section on migrating your schema from PostgreSQL to YugabyteDB.

 ## Step 2.
 Migrate DML statements